 Oxidation Oxidation is perceived as a wet cardboard, old paper flavor.
 The flavor occurs when beer is exposed to oxygen at temperatures over 80°F. The beer will transform and seem lifeless and bland.
 The technical term for beer oxidation is Trans-2-Nonenal.
 This can be prevented by keeping beer in the cooler, or at room temperature.

 Acetaldehyde Acetaldehyde is perceived as green apples or latex paint flavor.
 It is an intermediate compound in the formation of alcohol.
-Some yeast strains produce more than other, but generally its presence indicated that the beer is too young and needs more time to condition.
+Some yeast strains produce more than others, but generally its presence indicates that the beer is too young and needs more time to condition.
 This can also be a sign of infection.

 Dimethyl Sulfide (DMS) DMS is perceived as a creamed corn or cooked vegetable flavor.
 Like diacetyl, it is common in many light lagers and is considered to be part of the character of the beer.
 When caused by bacterial infection, DMS has a more rancid character.
 If caused by infection, it is typically the result of poor sanitation.

 Infection Infection is perceived in many different forms.
 Often times the flavor is sourness or the aforementioned diacetyl and acetaldehyde (see above).
 Infection is caused by bacteria build up in draft lines.
 This can be prevented by regular line cleaning.

 Beer Clean Glassware

 Have you ever been served a “flat” beer, with bubbles stuck to the side of the glass with no head?
 Fingerprints on the glass?
 Lipstick on the rim (gross!)?
 If you’ve encountered any of these either at home or at a bar, your glass wasn’t “beer clean”.
 A beer clean glass should have a tightly formed head of foam at the top of the glass with no bubbles clinging to the side of the glass.